Christian Colón: Kansas City Monarchs

 On February 10, 2021, Colón signed with the Kansas City Monarchs of the American Association of Professional Baseball.

 Toronto Blue Jays

 On April 24, 2021, Colón signed a minor league contract with the Toronto Blue Jays organization.

 On December 5, 2021, Colón announced his retirement from professional baseball.

 Coaching career

+Kansas City Royals

 On January 4, 2022, Colón was hired to serve as the assistant hitting coach for the Northwest Arkansas Naturals, the Double-A affiliate of his former team, the Kansas City Royals.

+Seattle Mariners

+On January 23, 2024, Colón was hired by the Seattle Mariners to serve as the manager for their Double–A affiliate, the Arkansas Travelers.
+Mike Fransoso replaced him as Arkansas manager in August 2024.
+The Mariners did not give a reason for the change.

+Kansas City Monarchs

+On February 4, 2025, Colón was hired as the hitting coordinator and third base coach for the Kansas City Monarchs of the American Association of Professional Baseball.

 Personal life

 Colón and his wife, Kayla, have 3 daughters.